top of page

 PARENTAL WAIVER FOR VIRTUAL EVENTS & CONFERENCE

-I understand that if my youth is 13 or over, I am giving them permission to participate in any virtual HSC conference activity that they may access through their own social media or other online accounts.
+I understand that if my youth is 13 or over, I am giving them permission to participate in any virtual HSC event activity that they may access through their own social media or other online accounts.

 I understand that virtual workshops that my teen participates in will be closed and will only allow registered members to participate.